petkivim/x-road-simple-stats-collector/README.md

 instances, stores them in DynamoDB and publishes a REST/json API for accessing the data.

+The advanced version includes four AWS lambda functions:

+* `collectAndStoreStats`
+  * Fetches global configuration from one or more X-Road instances, extracts selected metrics and stores them in `json` file in an S3 bucket.
+  * Runs based on defined schedule, e.g. once a day.
+  * More than one X-Road instance is added repeating `events` => `schedule` configuration under `functions` => `collectAndStoreStats` in `serverless.yml`.
+* `processStats`
+  * Reads metrics from S3 bucket, stores them in DynamoDB and removes the `json` file from S3.
+  * Runs every time when a new `.json` file is added in S3.
+  * When processing is working as expected, the S3 bucket should be always empty.
+* `listInstanceIdentifiers`
+  * Implements a REST/JSON API for getting a list of instance identifiers of X-Road instances which metrics are available through the API.
+  * Is invoked using `HTTP [GET]` request.
+* `getStatsByInstanceIdentifier`
+  * Implements a REST/JSON API for getting a metrics of a specified X-Road instance.
+  * Is invoked using `HTTP [GET]` request.
+X-Road instance is defined using a path parameter.

 ### Deploy

 `serverless deploy` or `sls deploy`. `sls` is shorthand for the Serverless CLI